-Our Comprehensive Breast Program provides personalized, advanced care for patients with benign (non-cancerous) breast conditions as well as for those with breast cancer.
+Our Comprehensive Breast Program provides personalized, advanced care for your diagnosis of benign (non-cancerous) breast conditions or breast cancer.

 Benign breast conditions are common and are not cancerous.
-Breasts can sometimes undergo changes that cause symptoms such as lumps, swelling, redness, pain or nipple problems.
-Having any of these symptoms does not mean you have cancer.
-During a complete breast exam, your doctor will clarify your condition and decide if you need diagnostic tests or treatment.
+Your breasts may undergo changes that cause symptoms such as lumps, swelling, redness, pain or nipple changes.
+Having any of these symptoms does not always mean you have cancer.
+During a complete breast exam, we will clarify your condition and decide if you need diagnostic tests or treatment.

 We treat many types of benign breast conditions, including:

 - Breast pain (mastodynia)

 - Conditions of the skin such as eczema, sebaceous cysts and Paget’s disease of the breast

 - Enlarged breast tissue in a man (gynecomastia)